 Users can update system firmware if available.
+Ensure a user has been created before updating camera's firmware.
 All camera motions will shut down during firmware update.
 Please close any other screens before firmware update.
 Never disconnect power or LAN cable during the firmware update process.
 It takes approximately 3 minutes for the unit to reboot after firmware update process.
 Again, power can't be lost when updating firmware since it will cause the update failure and manufacturer maintenance will be required.